Mattiny/yamms/README.md

 ### Common use cases
 #### Different types of MultiScatterItems
 You can set up multiple MultiScatterItems for one MultiScatter.
-Each MultiScatterItem can have a different configuration (Proportion, Random scale and rotation, etc) which gives you a maximum control how these items will be placed into your scene.
+Each MultiScatterItem can have a different configuration (PlacementModes) which gives you a maximum control how these items will be placed into your scene.
 Rename the items in the scene tree to get a better overview of you scene.
 ![05-MultipleScatterItems](https://github.com/Mattiny/yamms/assets/127634166/4b2ea495-5e03-4870-81c4-c2ac88b9d579)